An Overview of the Helcim API

 The Helcim API is a REST (RESTful) API, used to interact with the Commerce platform.

-It can be used like a traditional payment gateway API to process credit, debit and EFT/ACH transactions.
-In addition, it can also be used to interact with the full Helcim Commerce platform, allowing you to add, list, search, generate and manipulate a number of stored objects, such as customers, cards, orders, products and subscriptions.
+It can be used like a traditional payment gateway API to process card-not-present credit transactions.
+In addition, it can also be used to interact with the full Helcim platform, allowing you to add, list, search, generate and manipulate a number of stored objects, such as customers, cards, orders, products and subscriptions.

-Our API can be used with any programming language, and we provide coding samples in PHP, Python, Ruby, C#, VB, C++, Java (+ Android), and ObjectiveC (iOS).
+Our API can be used with any programming language including PHP, Python, Ruby, C#, VB, C++, Java (+ Android), and ObjectiveC (iOS).
 All requests to our API are made using POST fields, and all responses returned by our API are in XML format.
 Please note that fields are case-sensitive, with Helcim adhering to lower-camel-casing.

 Helcim API - URL Location https://secure.myhelcim.com/api/